MIC-DKFZ/MatchPoint/ReadMe.txt

 Installation instruction
 ------------------------

-Remark: To make sure everything runs smoothly, please make sure that all libraries and the RTToolbox are either compiled with \MD or \MT flags.
+Remark: To make sure everything runs smoothly, please make sure that all libraries are either compiled with \MD or \MT flags.

 If third party library packages cannot be found automatically, cmake will ask for them.